daitangio/ping_minion/README.md

 * Migrated to Elixir 1.9.x
 * Removed Quantum dependency (unable to get it working) API changed
+* Known bugs
+  First connection is alwys slower for no good reason so far

 ## 2016/06/28 Ping Minion 0.0.2 code name: "herbert"

 *  Migrated to Elixir 1.3